109isaque10/SimpleCalculator/README.md

 * Remove old icons and put new icons
 * And continue to improve with some recomendations from friends or even you who is reading.
 ## Contact
-I´m available from 1pm to 7pm. but just for talking i´m available from 10am to 8pm.
+I´m available from 1pm to 7pm. but just for talking i´m available from 10am to 8pm. (in brazillian hour)
 i will make all suggestion that i can. because i dont know that much of java, not an expert, nor an begginer.
 If you download i will be glad only because someone rather than my parents are interested, i know that a calculator is not that thing, but it was hard to make.
 ## Screenshots